 You may settle your property arrangement with your former partner by agreement, with assistance of a separation lawyer or by judgment of the Court.
 This may include for property to be transferred to one of you, or for a cash payment made in exchange for an interest in property.

 But what happens if you have these orders, but for one reason or another, your former partner has not completed their end of the bargain?
 What if your former partner is to pay you a certain sum of money by a certain time, but the time comes and goes, with no payment from them?
-What if, after seeking legal advice and looking to enforce the orders, you find they have no means of payment?
+What if, after seeking legal advice from a separation lawyer and looking to enforce the orders, you find they have no means of payment?
 If they have no substantial assets, can you make an application to the Court and seek the monies they have agreed to give you are taken from their superannuation?